-Only 66% of Classroom Time in South Africa Is Spent on Teaching
+Only 66% of South Africa Classroom Time Is Spent Teaching: Report

 This study paints a worrying picture of South Africa’s education system.